Deebo Samuel

-Early years
+Early life

-Samuel attended Chapman High School in Inman, South Carolina, where he played high school football and was coached by Mark Hodge.
+Samuel played football at Chapman High School in Inman, South Carolina.
 As a senior, he led his team to the semifinals of the AAA playoffs.
 During his career, Samuel had 166 catches for 2,751 yards and 36 touchdowns; he rushed 133 times for 898 yards and 13 touchdowns.
-He finished with a record 53 career touchdowns, 94 tackles and 12 interceptions.
-He won the High School Sports Report Class AAA Offensive Player of the Year, and played in the Shrine Bowl of the Carolinas.
-Samuel was rated as a three-star recruit by the 247 composite.
+He finished with a school-record 53 career touchdowns, 94 tackles and 12 interceptions.
+He won the High School Sports Report Class AAA Offensive Player of the Year, and played in the Shrine Bowl of the Carolinas, a high-school all-star game with players from North and South Carolina.

+Coming out of high school, Samuel was rated as a three-star recruit by the 247 composite in the 2014 college football recruiting class.
 He committed to the University of South Carolina to play college football.

 College career

 2014 season

 Samuel redshirted in his true freshman year of 2014.

 2015 season

-Samuel played in five games total, making three starts and struggling with injuries.
+Samuel played in five games, making three starts while struggling with injuries.
 He suffered a hamstring injury in the season opener against North Carolina.
 Samuel finished the season with 12 receptions for 161 yards.